Character Search

 Review/plot:

-I don't know how a bi-monthly book becomes late, but that's what happened here.
 This is a fill-in with neither the writer or artist from last issue.
 Luckily, Chris Claremont is writing, so it's actually an upgrade.
 It's Frank Robbins on art, and while i normally don't like his cartoony style, it doesn't grate on me as much here.

 Kraven has kidnapped a doctor.
-When the Rat-Pack try to shoot their way out of getting captured by the police, a young girl is hit in the cross-fire.
+When the gunmen try to shoot their way out of getting captured by the police, a young girl is hit in the cross-fire.
 The doctor is the only one who can perform the surgery to save her life.

 Kraven wants the doctor because he has an "experimental psychopromoter response procedure" that can increase Kraven's neural responses, "my speed, my reaction time a thousand-fold".
 Kraven also interestingly has heard of the Cat-People and wants to learn their secrets from Tigra.